WATER LEAK REPAIR

 Toilet Flapper – One of the most common leaks inside the home is the flapper in a toilet that is not sealing properly.
 You may hear the toilet refill itself even though it has not been used, or sometimes you can actually see water trickling inside the bowl when the toilet is not in use.
 A good way to check for this is the Dye Test.
 Lift the lid off the tank of your toilet and put a few drops of food coloring into the water.
 After 15-30 minutes, if the water in the bowl turns the same color as the dye, then you have a leaking flapper.
 Give Churchwell Plumbing a call to repair this for you and help you save some money on your water bill!

-Slab Leak – A slab leak is a leak which occurs beneath the concrete slab below your floors.
+Slab Leak – A slab leak is a leak that occurs beneath the concrete slab below your floors.
 Because of the location, slab leaks are notoriously difficult to detect, but with Churchwell Plumbing’s leak detection equipment we are able to locate your slab leak and repair with minimum damage to your property.
 Click here to learn more about what Churchwell Plumbing can do for your Slab Leak.